SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

 ### Calling the Delete action

-Calling a sensenet action is straightforward: You have to call and *await* an async method.
+Calling a sensenet action is easy: You have to call and *await* an async method.
 We can do that in the view-model of the *content-list* component, adding the following *delete()* method:

 ```ts
 async delete(item: GenericContent) {